pumpncode/Revos-Vault---Balatro-Mod/README.md

 **Along with the new jokers, the mod includes a variety of decks which lets you test out every Printer Joker.**

-**Currently there are 14 printer jokers with their own decks, 1 normal joker, 4 new enhancements, 1 new tarot card and a 2 new consumable types!**
+**Currently there are 14 printer jokers with their own decks ,3 chaotic jokers, 1 normal joker, 4 new enhancements, 1 new tarot, 1 new spectral card and a 2 new consumable types!**